basham/swit-workshop-impact/slides.md

 - Share with world

 Notes:
 For example, NASA has a few different aims.
 It researches Earth, the solar system, and beyond.
 It develops and funds space technologies.
-It conducts space exploration, with humans soon to be travel to the moon and to Mars.
+It conducts space exploration, with humans soon to travel to the moon again and to Mars for the first time.
 And it does all this with the ultimate vision of benefiting all humankind, by sharing discoveries which results in new products for the public and new knowledge for the next generation.

 Each of these can be broken down into goals, but they are not goals in themselves.